FAA Section 927 Waiver Process For Unmanned Aircraft Systems

 High Seas Operations

-The FAA is considering concepts to enable near-term operational approvals for certain UAS operations over the high seas.
-FAA will utilize the Section 927 process as the mechanism for the intake and consideration of UAS operations beyond 12 nautical miles of the United States.
+The FAA is considering near-term approvals for certain UAS operations over the high seas using the Section 927 process.

 Frequently Asked Questions